-November 30, 2020

-Carmen L Cook ACTING DEPUTY ASSISTANT INSPECTOR GENERAL FOR MISSION OPERATIONS

-SUBJECT: Assessment of the U.S. Postal Service's Leased Trailers (Project Number 20-234)

-Thank you for providing the Postal Service with the opportunity to review and comment on the recommendations contained in the draft audit report, "Assessment of the U.S. Postal Service's Leased Trailers."
-Management generally agrees with the report's findings.

-While Management agrees with the recommendations, we need to point out a couple of items that has influence over determining when to obtain and/or return the trailers.
-The Postal service has significant fluctuations in our volume over the course of a year, especially with the onset of COVID 19.
-It does not make business sense to return trailers during the low months just to bring them back a few months later.
-With that said we will work to ensure we have the optimal mix of trailers in our fleet whether owned or leased.
+UNITED STATES OSTAL SERVICE November 30, 2020 Carmen L Cook ACTING DEPUTY A NSPECTOR GENEI FOR MISSION OPE RAL nent of the U.S. Postal Service's Leased Trailers Number 20-234) comment on the reco ling the Postal Service with the opportunity to review and ommendations contained in the draft audit report, U.S. Postal Service's Leased Trailers."
+Management h the report's findings. couple of items that I return the trailers.
+To over the course of a make business sense them back a few more agrees with the recommendations, we need to point out a has influence over determining when to obtain and/or he Postal service has significant fluctuations in our volume year, especially with the onset of COVID 19.
+It does not se to return trailers during the low months just to bring nths later.
+With that said we will work to ensure we have ailers in our fleet whether owned or leased.
+OIG RECOMMEND ATIONS: Recommendation # ¥1 guidance to review ne Vice President, Logistics, issue supplemental leased trailer utilization consistently to ensure under- returned or relocated."
+Responsible Official; Senior Director, Surface Logistics monthly reviews of ic nse/Action Plan: Management will establish a process for dle or under-utilized trailers.
+These trailers will be returned eding additional trailers based our analysis.
+Target Implementation on Date: 3/1/2021 Recommendation # ¥2

-OIG RECOMMENDATIONS:

-"We recommend the Vice President, Logistics, issue supplemental guidance to review leased trailer utilization consistently to ensure under-utilized trailers are returned or relocated."

-Responsible Official: Senior Director, Surface Logistics

-Management Response/Action Plan: Management will establish a process for monthly reviews of idle or under-utilized trailers.
-These trailers will be returned or moved to sites needing additional trailers based our analysis.

-Target Implementation Date: 3/1/2021

-"We recommend the Vice President, Logistics, perform an analysis to determine an optimal number of trailers in the fleet, including the mix of leased versus owned trailers."

-Management Response/Action Plan: Management will work with work in conjunction with Fleet Operations to perform a lease vs buy analysis to determine the right mix of Postal Owned vs leased Trailers.